 To use DoNotPay to request sick leave:

-- Log in and look for the Request Sick Leave feature
+- and look for the Request Sick Leave feature

 - Select your state to see the specific laws that apply in your case

 - Provide some details about yourself and your employer

 - Let us know how many days you would like to request off

 We will generate a custom request letter for you, which you can choose to email directly to your employer from our app!

 Employer Refusing To Accept Your Request?
 Sue Them With DoNotPay!

 If you’re entitled to sick leave, but your employer is refusing your request, you can sue them in small claims court with DoNotPay!
 We can help you:

 - Prepare an argument to be used in court

 - Gather all necessary paperwork and fill out forms